ejseqera/showcase/demo/docs/intro_nextflow.md

 ## Limitations

-Monitoring and launching via CLI, though direct, poses challenges, especially with complex or large-scale pipelines that are not as simple as just running Hello World:
+Monitoring and launching workflows via the Nextflow CLI, though direct, poses challenges, especially with complex or large-scale pipelines that are not as simple as running a Hello World pipeline:

 - **Scalability**: As the number of tasks increases, manually checking individual log files becomes impractical.